chinamike65/hugo-tuolesi/content/book4/book4en.md

 (4) The Six Right Ways and Six Degrees of Giving

-(5) Charity
+(5) Charitable Giving

-2. Paramita of Keeping the Precepts
+2. Paramita of Moral Integrity

 (1) Abstinence